Epoch: Pioneering Self-Management in High-Tech Manufacturing

 Founded in 1993 by Foad and Ladon Ghalili, Epoch is a high-tech design and manufacturing company with a global footprint.
 The company operates with approximately 20 employees in California, specializing in prototype electronic manufacturing, and around 160 employees in Dalian, China, focusing on high-volume production.
 Epoch’s core business involves providing cutting-edge electronic manufacturing services, but what truly sets them apart is their commitment to self-management, a system they embraced during the COVID-19 pandemic.
 This move was not just a response to the crisis but a natural extension of their human-centric values, aiming to foster a culture of learning and growth.

-The mission of Epoch is to create an environment of learning for material and spiritual growth of the employees.
-The organization is built on five core pillars: Excellence, Unity, Service, Learning and Diversity.
+The mission of Epoch is to create an environment of learning for the material and spiritual growth of the employees.
+The organization is built on five core pillars: Excellence, Unity, Service, Learning, and Diversity.
 Everything they do ties back to one of these cornerstones, underlying their strive towards an inclusive learning culture in service of their customers and community at large.

 Organizational Structure and Decentralization